cbeams/chris.beams.io/_posts/2014-08-31-git-commit.md

     This commit throws Tron's disc into MCP (causing its deresolution) and turns it back into a chess game.

 Commit messages with bodies are not so easy to write with the `-m` option.
 You're better off writing the message in a proper text editor.
-If you do not already have an editor set up for use with git at the command line, read [this section of Pro Git](https://git-scm.com/book/en/v3/Customizing-Git-Git-Configuration).
+If you do not already have an editor set up for use with Git at the command line, read [this section of Pro Git](https://git-scm.com/book/en/v3/Customizing-Git-Git-Configuration).

 In any case, the separation of subject from body pays off when browsing the log.
 Here's the full log entry: